10 Surprising Facts You Definitely Didn’t Know About Margot Robbie

 She Applies Her Foundation with a Toothbrush

-As an up-and-comer, Robbie is sought-after for her beauty secrets, and boy, did she not disappoint.
-In an interview with Elle U.K., Robbie revealed that she uses a toothbrush (or an eyebrow brush, if she’s feeling fancy) to blend in foundation in her hairline.
+As an up-and-comer, Robbie is sought after for her beauty secrets, and, boy, does she not disappoint.
+In an interview with Elle U.K., Robbie revealed that she uses a toothbrush (or an eyebrow brush, if she’s feeling fancy) to blend foundation in her hairline.
 Robbie swears that the technique gives her a more even, natural-looking coverage.

 “When I put on foundation, I use an eyebrow brush or toothbrush to brush it into my hairline so that it all blends,” she said.
-“Especially because I have blonde hair but tanned skin, if I don’t blend it, it looks gross – you can see the foundation in my hair.
+“Especially because I have blonde hair but tanned skin, if I don’t blend it, it looks gross—you can see the foundation in my hair.
 I do that every single day, and every time my husband is like, ‘What are you doing?’
-And I’m like, ‘I’m brushing my make-up into my hairline!’
+And I’m like, ‘I’m brushing my makeup into my hairline!’
 And he’s like, ‘Girls are crazy.'”

 She Uses Nipple Cream as Lip Balm